 Originally Sinful but not Original Sin

 However, all this is missing the point.
 Both female and male prostitutes were there to accommodate the worshippers so that they could worship the gods through the act of sex, whether opposite-sex or same-sex relations.
 So Rick can draw all the conclusions he likes about shrine prostitutes and prove that they weren’t used to mean homosexuality per se; but male prostitutes or sodomites did engage in homosexual, anal, sex.
 The marital state of those who engaged in the temple sexual worship was not the focus; the focus, as Rick points out, was idolatry and pagan worship.
 And the way this was practiced was with perverted and corrupted sexual relations.
 Prostitution was sin.
 Fornication was sin.
 Homosexuality was sin.
 And that’s why Satan required his devotees to worship him in these ways.
 It was false worship of a false god.
 Homosexual sex wasn’t sinful only when engaged in ritually as part of idolatrous worship; it was intrinsically sinful because it was a corruption of God’s holy institution of male/female marriage established by him in Genesis 2:24, and reiterated by Jesus in Mark 10:6-9, and is therefore unlawful.
 And because it was sinful, Satan incorporated it as part of his idolatrous system of worship.
 And the same applies to sex with female shrine prostitutes.
 Sex with any female outside the bounds of marriage was, like homosexuality, a corruption of what God created and ordained.
 The lawful use of sex always was and always will be within the bounds of marriage between a man and a woman; as we’re told in Hebrews: “Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge” (Heb 13:4).
-The whole thing, idolatry with its filthy sexual practices, was meant by Satan to be an affront to God.
+The whole thing, idolatry with its filthy sexual practices and child sacrifice, was meant by Satan to be an affront to God.
 And it was also meant to alienate people, especially God’s people, from God and to bring them into bondage and degradation and judgment.

 “This is important!